 H.R.
 1039 amends the federal criminal code to authorize a probation officer to arrest a person, without warrant, if there is probable cause to believe that person forcibly assaulted or obstructed a probation officer while performing their official duties.
 The bill also would direct the ...

 H.R.
 1695: Register of Copyrights Selection and Accountability Act of 2017

 This bill would change the appointment process for the head of the U.S. Copyright Office, known as the Register of Copyrights.
 Currently the Register of Copyrights is hired by the Librarian of Congress (who is the head of the Library of Congress).
 This bill would ...

-From Jan 2017 to Oct 2017, Taylor missed 14 of 568 roll call votes, which is 2.5%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2017 to Dec 2017, Taylor missed 25 of 680 roll call votes, which is 3.7%.
+This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.